TomHsiung/strongSwan.configurations/README.md

 Refer the official website of storngSwan for more information.

 # Contents
-1) ipsec.conf.roadwarrior is for the roadwarrior mode.
+1) ipsec.conf.roadwarrior file is the most simple configraton for roadwarrior mode.
 2) Other mode is to be update in future.